EI fishing benefits - How much could you receive

 This is how we calculate your weekly benefit:

-- we calculate your total self-employment earnings from fishing during your qualifying period—the last 31 weeks or from the start date of your last claim for EI benefits (we use the total earnings from the shorter period)
+- we determine your total self-employment earnings from fishing during your qualifying period—the last 31 weeks or from the start date of your last claim for EI benefits (we use the total earnings from the shorter period)

 - we divide your total self-employment earnings from fishing during your qualifying period by the applicable divisor.
 This gives us your weekly insurable earnings from self-employment in fishing